 W17 Oak-birch-bilberry in more open areas

 W7 Alder-ash-flush on poorly-drained soils.

-The richest display of bluebell and other spring flowers is found in oak woods on the neutral shale soils of valleys and slopes, with more shade-tolerant species like bracken and bramble following later.
+The richest display of Bluebell and other spring flowers is found in mixed Oak-woods on the neutral shale soils of valleys and slopes, with more shade-tolerant species like Bracken and Bramble later.

-The oak woods on the thinner, more acidic, poorer sandstone soils on steeper slopes or hill tops are less rich in spring flowers.
-Here there is wavy hair grass on shallower soils and bracken on deeper soils, with bilberry and heather in more open areas.
+Oak-woods on the thinner, more acidic, poorer sandstone soils on steeper slopes or hill tops are less rich in spring flowers.
+Here there is Wavy Hair Grass on shallower soils and Bracken on deeper soils, with Bilberry and Heather in more open areas.

-Sessile oak and downy birch become more common in the wetter and colder conditions towards the west with holly and rowan the most abundant understorey shrub.
+Sessile Oak and Downy Birch become more common in the wetter and colder conditions towards the west with Holly and Rowan the most abundant understorey shrub there.